Scott Hastings (baseball): Louisville Grays (1876)

 Hastings caught on with the Louisville Grays for the 1876 season in the new National League.
 He transitioned from primarily playing catcher to being the everyday center fielder for the Grays.
 Hastings posted a .258 batting average for the season, and did not re-sign with Louisville.
 According to the Chicago Tribune, this was at least in part because Hastings was not considered a team player.

 Guelph Maple Leafs (1877)

 No National League team attempted to sign Hastings before the 1877 season, so he began the year playing for the Guelph Maple Leafs of the International Association for Professional Base Ball Players.
 From May 17 to June 21, Hastings appeared in eight games with the Canadian club, during which he hit .138 and scored two runs.

 Cincinnati Reds (1877)

-On July 3 of 1877, Hastings was signed by the Cincinnati Reds, who had briefly disbanded and lost some of their players to other teams.
-He caught 20 games for the Reds, the largest number out of the six players who caught five or more games for the team.
+On July 3, 1877, Hastings was signed by the Cincinnati Reds, who had briefly disbanded and lost some of their players to other teams.
+He caught 20 games for the Reds, the largest number out of the six men who played catcher for the team that season.
 Hastings batted only .141 for the season, his last in the majors.